 Full-line communication between all machines becomes a reality with the HAVER & BOECKER MEC 4.0 weighing system.
 The new human-machine interface (HMI) system with an integrated industrial personal computer (IPC) allows the machine to be tailored to a specific industry — whether that’s chemical or mineral — to ensure optimal performance without unnecessary complexity.
 It features a redesigned 15.6-inch touch operator panel for improved usability.

 The enclosed housing has been completely redesigned.
 All critical components are hung rather than floor mounted.
-“We call it a mop-friendly design,” Hartman said.
+“We call it a mop-friendly design,” Hartmann said.
 It keeps dust contained during the filling process, maintaining a cleaner environment.
 For ease of cleaning, the cabinet features large openings and doors with a new, flexible design to reduce interior cleaning times by up to 50%.
 The bag magazine and chair also fold open to achieve accessibility for ease of cleaning and access for the operator.
 The application arm is now capable of diagonal motion in addition to the original horizontal and vertical movements — increasing performance speeds by up to 10%.
 These features all culminate in a design that supports a completely new level of hygienic and performance-driven machine.

 Swivel-mounted switch cabinets increase accessibility for maintenance and repairs.
 The pneumatics and cladding elements are centralized in one easy-to-access space with cables and hoses, designed to protect electrical components.